gutsytechster/quotes-scraper/README.md

     ```
     (scraper-env)$ scrapy crawl quotes
     ```
-    If you want to save the output to a file, use `-o` option
+    If you want to save the output to a file, use `-O` option
     ```
-    (scraper-env)$ scrapy crawl quotes -o quotes.json
+    (scraper-env)$ scrapy crawl quotes -O quotes.json
     ```

 ## Tests